Job Title: IT Helpdesk Specialist

 High school diploma or general education degree (GED); or one to three months related experience and/or training; or equivalent combination of education and experience.

 Must be able to travel.
 AMS360 or Vertafore experience is required.
 Cisco experience a plus.

 Physical Demands The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 While performing the duties of this Job, the employee is regularly required to sit and talk or hear.
 The employee is frequently required to use hands to finger, handle, or feel.
 The employee is occasionally required to stand; walk; reach with hands and arms and stoop, kneel, crouch, or crawl.
-The employee must occasionally lift and/or move up to 50 pounds.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception and ability to adjust focus.